-- + Positive trend observed

-- Baseline measured, trend undetermined
+- Positive trend observedBaseline measured, trend undetermined

 - Negative trend observed

 - -- Data deficient

-.2 Ecosystem Restoration (Terrestrial) Intent Measure restoration of terrestrial and wetland habitats.
-Instructions tructions 1.
+3 3.2 Ecosystem Restoration (Terrestrial) Intent Measure restoration of terrestrial and wetland habitats.
+Instructions 1.
 Establish targets for ecosystem restoration in terms of land area.
 Collaborative regional restoration efforts may be included if the local government is at least a supporting partner.
 2. Sum up the land area of terrestrial and/or wetland habitats that have undergone restoration efforts in the last year.
-The types of restoration are indicated below: Restoring a degraded or damaged ecosystem to its former state Replacing a destroyed ecosystem with one of the same kind Transforming an irreversibly altered ecosystem to another type from the sam bioregion Substituting a novel ecosystem where site conditions no longer allows any of the naturally occurring ecosystems from the bioregion Substituting a potential replacement ecosystem when no reference ecosystem exists Alternatives Complete Singapore Index indicator 7 (based on 2021 version on).
-Resources Resources The Society for Ecological Restoration International (SER) defines restoration, its principles and implementation, including how ecological restoration and livelihoods can be maintained.
-Bonn Challenge for restoring degraded and deforested lands.
-IUCN Forest landscape restoration projects and guiding principles.
-Scoring Score this indicator as follows: ++ Targets fully met and new targets established + Targets partially met • Targets established - Targets not met
+The types of restoration are indicated below: Restoring a degraded or damaged ecosystem to its former state Replacing a destroyed ecosystem with one of the same kind Transforming an irreversibly altered ecosystem to another type from the same bioregion Substituting a novel ecosystem where site conditions no longer allows any of the naturally occurring ecosystems from the bioregion Substituting a potential replacement ecosystem when no reference ecosystem exists Alternatives Report using the Restoration Intervention Typology for Terrestrial Ecosystem, aligned with the Restoration Barometer, Bonn Challenge, and UN Decade for Ecosystem restoration Complete Singapore Index indicator 7 (based on 2021 version).
+Resources The Society for Ecological Restoration International (SER) deprinciples and implementation, including how ecological restores the maintained.
+Bonn Challenge for restoring degraded and deforested lands restoration projects and guiding principles. oration and livelihoods can Scoring Score this indicator as follows:

+- ++ Targets fully met and new targets established

+- + Targets partially met

+- Targets established

+- Targets not met

+- -- Data deficient